Arsenius Autoreianos: Life

 The ceremony completed, Arsenius took refuge in the monastery of Paschasius, retaining his office of patriarch but refusing to discharge its duties.
 Nicephorus II of Constantinople was appointed in his stead.
 Michael VIII Palaiologos, having recovered Constantinople from the Latin Empire, induced Arsenius to undertake the office of patriarch, but soon incurred Arsenius' severe censure by ordering the young prince John IV to be blinded.
-Arsenios went so far as to excommunicate Emperor Michael VIII Palaiologos; after attempting to frighten the patriarch into rescinding the excommunication by threatening to appeal to the Pope, Michael VIII at last convened a synod, had Arsenius deposed, and towards the end of May 1265 sent him into exile.
+Arsenius went so far as to excommunicate Emperor Michael VIII Palaiologos; after attempting to frighten the patriarch into rescinding the excommunication by threatening to appeal to the Pope, Michael VIII at last convened a synod, had Arsenius deposed, and towards the end of May 1265 sent him into exile.
 There he died some years afterwards (according to Johann Albert Fabricius in 1264; others say in 1273).

 Throughout these years Arsenius declined to lift the sentence of excommunication from Michael VIII and after his death, when the new patriarch Joseph I of Constantinople gave absolution to the emperor, the dispute was carried on between the "Arsenites" and the "Josephists".
 The "Arsenian schism" lasted till 1315, when a reconciliation was pronounced by the patriarch Nephon I of Constantinople.
-Arsenius is said to have prepared the decisions of the councils and the works of the Fathers a summary of divine laws under the title Synopsis Canonum.
+Arsenius is said to have prepared based on the decisions of the councils and the works of the Fathers a summary of divine laws under the title Synopsis Canonum.
 Some hold that Synopsis was the work of another Arsenios, a monk of Athos; the ascription depends on whether the patriarch Arsenius did or did not reside at Mount Athos.